+We’re here to support you in your aerospace career.
 Since our move to Farnborough, one of the leading hubs of aerospace in the UK, we have been reminded what a vital industry it is to our country.
-The UK is still one of the world leaders in aerospace and aviation and unlike many manufacturing sectors, there doesn’t seem to be too many signs of decline.
+The UK is still one of the world leaders in aerospace and aviation.
 Approximately 128,000 people are directly employed in the industry with a further 153,000 working for companies that support the sector which is worth in the region of £31bn to the British economy.

 There are several routes into the industry and if your passion lies in engineering, this is one of the most challenging and exciting sectors you could choose.